sustrik/ribosome/README.md

 ## In 50 words

-1. You write standard JavaScript or Ruby scripts.
+1. You write standard JavaScript/Ruby/Python scripts.
 2. However, lines starting with a dot (.) go straight to the output.
-3. To expand JavaScript/Ruby expressions within dot-style lines use @{expr} construct.
+3. To expand JavaScript/Ruby/Python expressions within dot-style lines use @{expr} construct.

 ## Example